codsen/codsen/packages/color-shorthand-hex-to-six-digit/README.md

 ## API

-One input argument can be anything: string, plain object, nested array of whatever; you name it.
+The one and only input argument can be anything: string, plain object, nested array of whatever; you name it.
 If input is not workable, for example, it's a function; it's simply returned intact.
 This way, this library acts like a safety valve that acts when wrong hex codes pass through it, converting them.